omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 Once the page has been created, you must create a Category.
 This is where facets are created, and can also use filters to narrow down the pool of resources to browse with those facets.
 You can use multiple categories to provide different resource subsets for users to start their browsing.

 For example, you may want to add a general "Browse items" page to your navigation, and provide within it a category for navigating only images, another category for navigating only events, and a final category that allows users to browse all items in the site, including images and events.
-Or you could create separate Faceted Browse pages to add to your navigation - one for each item class - and within each page provide categories to restrict the resources further by another value.
+Or you could create separate Faceted Browse pages to add to your navigation (one for each item class) and within each page provide categories to restrict the resources further by another value.

 Click the "Add category" button to be taken to a new interface.